 The Google Grant rules only allow you to use the Search campaign type, so you can only show text ads in Google searches.
 You can’t have ads that appear on other websites, or images or video.

-Within each campaign we have one or more ad groups
+Within each campaign we have two or more ad groups

-An ad group can contain multiple ads (which get shown semi-randomly), plus multiple keywords that trigger the ads to be shown when people search for them.
+Each ad group contains at least two ads, plus multiple keywords that trigger the ads to be shown when people search for them.
 The idea is to group similar ads together, and to match them to keywords that are relevant, and not used in other ad groups.
 For example, in the Symptoms campaign we have two ad groups.
 One has keywords for common symptoms; the other is just in case people were searching for “tubal pregnancy” which is a synonym for ectopic pregnancy.

 Within each ad group we have multiple ads

 We have more than one advert so we can find out which wording makes people more likely to click on the ad and visit the website.
-As you will see below, the CTR (click through rate) is very similar for each of the three ads in the Common Symptoms ad group.
-That’s because over several years, we’ve polished our ads’ wording, writing new ads, removing the less effective ones, until we’re happy with the result.
-An average CTR of 5.71% is a good result.
+Over several years, we’ve polished our ads’ wording, writing new ads, removing the less effective ones, until we’re happy with the result.

 Within each ad group we chose keywords